 Try as you might to avoid it, vendor bias is still very real.
 Even if you minimize it, you may still be accused of it.

-To avoid this issue, it’s smart to hire a third-party ERP consulting firm that has plenty of experience in the vendor RFP process.
+To avoid this issue, it’s smart to hire an ERP consulting firm with plenty of experience in the vendor RFP process.
 As an independent party, the consulting firm can assume the liability in rejecting certain vendors’ proposals.

-They’ll also help you keep documentation on every critical aspect of your project so you can prove your impartiality if you are accused of bias.
+They can also help you keep documentation on every aspect of your project so you can prove your impartiality if you are accused of bias.

-Finally, they can serve as change management consultants if they possess that skill set.
-Such experts can help you communicate with employees during the selection process, so they understand the details and reasoning behind the coming changes.
+Finally, they can serve as change management consultants if they possess that skillset.
+These experts can help you communicate with employees during the selection process, so they understand the reasoning behind the coming changes.